baharbhz76/MastersThesis_WeedDetection_RGB-NIR/README.md

 # MastersThesis_WeedDetection_RGB-NIR
 Enhancing Weed Detection and Segmentation with Advanced Deep Learning Methods Leveraging RGB-NIR Imaging
 # Overview
 This repository contains the Jupyter notebooks and code for my master's thesis project titled "Enhancing Weed Detection and Segmentation with Advanced Deep Learning Methods Leveraging RGB-NIR Imaging".
-The goal of this research is to enhance weed detection in agriculture using deep learning models that leverage both RGB and near-infrared (NIR) imaging data.
+The goal of this research is to enhance weed detection and segmentation in agriculture using deep learning models that leverage both RGB and near-infrared (NIR) imaging data.
 This work contributes to the field of precision agriculture by automating weed management through more accurate and eco-friendly methods.

 # Thesis Summary
 The project addresses improving weed detection and segmentation by integrating NIR data with classical RGB channels.
 By optimizing CNN architectures, particularly U-Net for segmentation and YOLO models for detection, the thesis demonstrates how combining multispectral data enhances model performance, supporting precision agriculture.